imflash217/marpX/PITCHME.md

 Engineers have tried to solve these complex problems since 1950s using neuralNets :wow:
 - Hubel-weisel's cat experiment
 - Rosenblatt's perceptron

 But failed terribly due to lack of one very very important part of solution.

 ---
 # <!-- fit --> DATA

+Courtesy to Tim-Berners-Lee's `www.` and enormous increase in number of sensors; now we have `big-data` too.

 ---